ramayas/esri-rest-api-demo/README.md

 ## Folder Structure and Rationale
 The folder is structured such that the parent project is a CDK project while the LAMBDA folders contain code to run LAMBDA.
 There are 3 LAMBDA folders.
 LAMBDA and LAMBDA2 only showcases the dependency used to run the API.
 LAMBDA3 showcases the full demo to retrieve coordinates and run the point geometry.

-LAMBDA - small demo using the esri-rest-request dependency.
+1. LAMBDA - small demo using the esri-rest-request dependency.
-LAMBDA2- small demos using node-fetch
+2. LAMBDA2- small demos using node-fetch
-LAMBDA3 - full demo using axios with the Jest test framework:
+3. LAMBDA3 - full demo using axios with the Jest test framework:
-    In LAMBDA3 - index.ts is a quick and dirty implementation to return values. index_refactor.ts would be the start of a commercial grade implementation with test cases for each API call.
+    a.
+In LAMBDA3 - index.ts is a quick and dirty implementation to return values.
+    b. index_refactor.ts would be the start of a commercial grade implementation with test cases for each API call.

 ## Instructions
 Here are the instructions to run the program: